 Making heroin and meth illegal hasn’t worked, why would it work with guns?

-But it would take strict laws and time.
+It would take strict laws and time.
 Perhaps five to ten years.
-And then we would rarely if ever see piles of dead kids.
-So for me, even though I’ve always been pro-gun rights, I would support a full ban at this point.
+And then we would rarely if ever see these senseless, totally preventable gun deaths.
+So for me, even though I’ve always been supportive of gun rights, I would now support a full ban.
 Personally, I believe it is actually inevitable.

-You keep talking about simple regulations.
+You mentioned simple regulations.
 Like what?
-What are you talking about?
 What laws would prevent gun violence?

 No solution will be perfect, and one idea does not necessarily preclude another.
 We can try many different things.
-Here are 12 smart regulations I’ve seen suggested.
-None have been taken seriously or advocated for by gun owners.
-(There are dozens and dozens more on this thread.)
+Here are 10 smart regulations I’ve seen suggested:

 – A true national background check for all gun sales with a fully funded complete database.